 For more information on your curly hair type, and what products you should be using to achieve your hair goals, take our curl quiz now.

 How Often Should You Wash Your Curl Type?

 Identifying curly hair types helps determine how often you should wash your hair.
 Each type will respond to the products you use to style it, which will impact how frequently it needs cleaning.
 For best results, we recommend:

 - Curly Hair - As curly locks tend to encounter dryness as a problem, we recommend only washing it two to three times a week.

 - Wavy Hair - Wavy hair is more prone to oiliness because of the looser wave pattern, so can be washed every 2-3 days to avoid build up accumulating.

 - Coily Hair - Being the driest of the hair types, coily hair should only be washed once or twice a week, to avoid the signs of damaged hair.

 How Many Curl Types Can You Have?

-Whether curls, waves, or coils, curly hair types have their own porosity.
 Hair porosity is the hair's ability to absorb and retain water.
 Porosity can be split into three different categories: